Tewr/BlazorFileReader/README.md

     {
         foreach (var file in FileReference.Files)
         {
             // Read into buffer and act (uses less memory) using(Stream stream = file.OpenRead()) {
 			  // Do stuff with stream...
 			  await stream.ReadAsync(buffer, ...);
-			  // This will fail.
+			  // This following will fail.
 Only async read is allowed. stream.Read(buffer, ...)
             }

             // Read into memory and act
             using(var memoryStream = await file.CreateMemoryStreamAsync(4096)) {
 			  // Sync calls are ok once file is in memory memoryStream.Read(buffer, ...)
             }
         }
     }
 }